workroomprds/WorkroomPlayTime035_CustomAsserts/README.md

 - Python tests will appear automatically when you open Python files
 - JavaScript tests are configured to work with the Mocha Test Explorer

-## Quick Start

-1. Open the integrated terminal
-2. Choose either `javascript-project` or `python-project`
-3. Start coding and testing!